Lama06/Schneckenhaus/README.md

   # name of the world
   schneckenhaus:
     fallback: true # whether this is the default world for snail shell creation, can only be true for one world
+    biome: 'plains' # biome of the void world, this value is only used when newly creating the world, not for already existing ones
-    time_sync_world: world # will sync the time
+    time_sync_world: world # will sync the time with another world
     conditions: []
-  schneckenhaus_homes:
+  schneckenhaus_homes: # for example, a second world that should contain all home shells
     fallback: false
     time_sync_world: world
     conditions: # at least one of the following conditions must be true for a shell to be created in this world
-      # example condition: all shells created by crafting will be created in this world
+      # example condition: all shells created by the home shell system will be created in this world
       type: creation
-      creation_type: crafting
+      creation_type: home
 ```

 ### Shell Conditions